donut/ocaml-mariadb/README.md

   print_rows res; (* see below *)
   M.Stmt.close stmt |> or_die;
   M.close mariadb;
-  (* Call this only once, before you're done using all
+  (* Call this only once, after you're done using all
      your database handles. *)
   M.library_end ()